jwillis1010/Spelling_Bee_Helper/README.md

 Thank you to all the contributors of the dwyl/english-words github project The dictionary used came from them --> https://github.com/dwyl/english-words

+Thanks to the Oxford dictionaries for making an API available for free/public use.

 Future Improvements:
 1. Use Dictionary.com API to verify the answers.
 2. Optimize.